Authentic Lessons for 21st Century Learning

 • Gallery Walk images (attached; optional)

-• Gallery Walk Journal (attached, one per student; optional)
+• Gallery Walk Journal (attached, one per student)

 Engage

 Once the class discussion has established that the yellow and red areas of the map represent the Earth's driest places, ask students where the most arid place on Earth appears to be.
 Students should note Northern Africa.
-Move to slide 4 to read the lesson's essential questions: How do the interaction between humans and their environment impact both the people and the natural environment of the Sahel?
+Move to slide 4 to read the lesson's essential questions: How does the interaction between humans and their environment impact both the people and the natural environment of the Sahel?
 What are the causes and effects of desertification in the Sahel?
 Why is Africa building a Great Green Wall?
+Display slide 5 and go over the learning objectives for this lesson.

-To answer these questions, students will learn about an area in Africa called the Sahel, and investigate the interactions between those who live there and their environment.
+To answer these questions, students will learn about an area in Africa called the Sahel and investigate the interactions between those who live there and their environments.

 Explore

-Move to slide 5, which shows a map of the Sahara Desert and the Sahel region.
-Use this map to illustrate that the Sahara is the largest desert in the world; in fact, Sahara is the Arabic word for 'desert.'
+Move to slide 6, which shows a map of the Sahara Desert and the Sahel region.
+Use this map to illustrate that the Sahara is the largest desert in the world; in fact, Sahara is the Arabic word for desert.
 Explain that the Sahel is a semiarid grassland along the Sahara's southern edge.
-Sahel is the Arabic word for 'border,' as the Sahel region is the border between the Sahara Desert and the savannas to the South.
+Sahel is the Arabic word for coast, as the Sahel region is the border between the Sahara Desert and the savannas to the South.

-Move to slide 6 and draw attention to the comparison between two maps: the map of the Sahel area on the left, and the "Vulnerability to Desertification" map on the right.
+Move to slide 7 and draw attention to the comparison between two maps: the map of the Sahel area on the left, and the "Vulnerability to Desertification" map on the right.
 Invite students to use these maps to hypothesize on what the term "desertification" might mean.
-Ask students to examine these two maps to determine what the term "desertification" might mean.
-Consider pointing out to students the title of the "Vulnerability to Desertification" map, and discussing with students the meaning of the word "vulnerability" (being at risk for harm, exposed to harm, or endangered).
+Ask students to examine these two maps to determine what the term desertification might mean.
+Consider pointing out to students the title of the "Vulnerability to Desertification" map and discuss with students the meaning of the word vulnerability (being at risk for harm, exposed to harm, or endangered).
 Ask students what they think the title of the second map, "Vulnerability to Desertification," means.
 Let the class discussion come to the conclusion that the map shows areas that are at risk of desertification.
 Next, ask students, given the two maps, what the relationship is between the Sahel and the concept of "desertification."

-Show slide 7 and discuss the definition of desertification: desertification is the process by which land becomes more and more dry until it turns into desert.
+Show slide 8 and discuss the definition of desertification: desertification is the process by which land becomes more and more dry until it turns into desert.
 This is an advanced form of land degradation.
-Consider explaining to students that land degradation includes the deterioration or depletion of the soil, hence its inability to support vegetation.
+Consider explaining to students that land degradation includes the deterioration or depletion of the soil, resulting in the inability to support vegetation.
 Ask students to record this definition in the bottom row of the Desertification Think-Pair-Share chart for reference during the rest of the lesson.
 Now that students have learned about desertification, the next activity will involve learning about the causes and effects of desertification in the Sahel.

 Explain

-Hand each student a copy of the attached Causes and Effects of Desertification in the Sahel (Article) reading.
+Display slide 9.
+Hand each student a copy of the attached article: Causes and Effects of Desertification in the Sahel.
 Working in their groups, students should use the Categorical Highlighting strategy to highlight causes of desertification in one color and the effects of desertification in a different color.
 If highlighters are not available, students can circle causes and underline effects.
 Remind students that the causes of desertification are the things that contribute to making desertification happen.
 Effects of desertification are the things that occur as a result of desertification.

 Allow enough time for students to read and highlight.
-Once finished, pass out a copy of the attached Causes and Effects of Desertification in the Sahel (Chart for Students).
-Ask students to work with their groups to fill in the "Causes of Desertification" column with three to four causes of desertification found in the article, with a correlating effect in the "Effects of Desertification" column.
+Once finished, display slide 10 and pass out a copy of the attached Causes and Effects of Desertification in the Sahel Chart for Students.
+Ask students to work with their groups to fill in the "Causes of Desertification" column with three to four causes of desertification found in the article.
+Have them add a correlating effect in the "Effects of Desertification" column.
 Ask students to include a 1–2 sentence summary explaining each cause and effect they list.
+This can be done on the back of their handout.

 Once this is finished, ask for volunteers from each group to share out answers, add missing information, and clarify any misconceptions.